flotools/flotools/README.md

 #### Flo Tools Mouse

 The Flo Tools Mouse group is global, so these commands will work system-wide when the group is turned on.
+Note that both the Flo Tools Mouse and Flo Tools Num Pad Macro Groups are no longer installed with Flo Tools, and must be download separately.

 * Activate Flo Tools Mouse: Command+Slash
 * Option-Click:	Option+` (accent)